License GuideSOC 29-1242

 Read more

-Oral maxillofacial surgeons must complete continuing education to renew their licenses.
-The required hours and topics vary by state.
-Many states mandate specific training in ethics and state regulations.
-Check your state board's renewal rules for exact CE requirements and deadlines.
+Oral maxillofacial surgeons need continuing education to renew their licenses.
+The hours required and topics covered vary by state.
+Common requirements include ethics and state-specific dental laws.
+Check your state board's renewal rules to see what you need.

 Is This For You